 It is still a great ride and kids particularly enjoy it but we didn’t find it up to scratch with its DisneyWorld Cousin “The Seas with Nemo & Friends ” which does indeed incorporate real fish and has more convincing screens, characters, and displays.
 This level of detail but the actual sub-concept would be the winning formula in our opinion.

-Still, we wouldn’t want to see a return to the dark days where the pond was nothing but an empty hole in Tomorrowland…speaking of which…
+Still, we wouldn’t want to see a return to the dark days when the pond was nothing but an empty hole in Tomorrowland…speaking of which…

 for much of 2021 and 2022, the ride has indeed returned to an empty hole in Tomorrowland!
 This is a shame really but Disney has done this for a reason.
 The pond was drained during the Covid Shutdown, as a lack of maintenance would have caused it to go icky.
 However, it was not refilled, after the re-opening and Disney instead took the time to fully refurbish the ride!

-They have repainted everything, added new models, and updated the lighting and effects, so hopefully, the updated ride will be even better…we wait with bated breath for the reopening!
+They have repainted everything, added new models, and updated the lighting and effects, so hopefully, the updated ride will be even better.

 Have Your Say